Zero-Tang/NoirVisor/src/svm_core/readme.md

 When NoirVisor schedules a vCPU out of the physical core, the `Is Running` bit should be cleared so AVIC will not deliver IPI to a wrong physical core but will trigger a VM-Exit instead.

 ### APIC Virtualization without AVIC
-Currently implementation of NoirVisor requires the User Hypervisor to emulate the behavior of APIC accesses.
+Currently implementation of NoirVisor requires the User Hypervisor to emulate the behavior of APIC accesses. \

-#### MSR Interception and Nested Paging
-When write to the APIC Base Address Register `MSR[0x1B]` is intercepted, set the APIC page to be uncacheable and unwritable (read and execution are allowed) via nested paging mechanism. <br>
-In that paging structure is being revised, halt all vCPUs before revising the NPT to mitigate race conditions, and flush the guest TLB within all vCPUs.

-#### Nested Paging Interception
-When `#NPF` is intercepted, check the address being written.
-Something needs to be checked:

-- Is the address to be written 16-byte aligned?
-- Is the APIC register valid?

-If the address is unaligned, according to AMD64 architecture, it may cause undefined behavior.
-We may ignore it. <br>
-If the APIC register is invalid, transfer the VM-Exit to the guest, and indicate that an invalid APIC access is intercepted. <br>
-If the APIC register is valid, we may emulate the behavior of register.
-If NoirVisor cannot emulate the behavior (e.g.: writing APIC timer), exit to the User Hypervisor.
+User hypervisor must explicitly unmap the memory region of the APIC page so that any APIC-page accesses will result in Memory-Access interceptions.
+NoirVisor will help decoding the MMIO instruction.
+Contents in APIC page, however, must be virtualized by user hypervisor.

+In future implementations of NoirVisor CVM, IPI-virtualization, without AVIC, can be handled by NoirVisor.

 ## NoirVisor Secure Virtualization
-The NoirVisor Secure Virtualization is a secure extension to NoirVisor Customizable Virtual Machines.
+The NoirVisor Secure Virtualization (NoirVisor NSV) is a security extension to NoirVisor Customizable Virtual Machines.

 ### Secure Memory
 NoirVisor NSV separates Guest Physical Memory from Host Physical Memory by construting isolated paging, meaning that permissions for accessing physical pages assigned to the guest would be revoked from the host and granted to the guest exclusively.

 ### NSV Violation
 If the subverted host accesses Secure Memory, then `#NPF` is triggered.
 Such `#NPF` is refered as NSV-Violation.
-Current implementation of NoirVisor injects an `#PF` exception with 31st bit of error code set, and the `cr2` register is filled with the faulting physical address.
+Current implementation of NoirVisor simply ignores these memory access instructions and continues the execution of the host.

 ## Encrypted Virtual Machine
 AMD-V provides a mechanism for encrypted guests.
 This mechanism enables a guest to run in a manner where codes and data are encrypted and the only decrypted version of them are only available within the guest itself.
 It would require the hypervisor to enable the `SEV` (Secure Encrypted Virtualization) feature.
 Please note that, as the hypervisor is no longer able to inspect or alter all guest code or data, the hypervisor model is departing from the standard x86 virtualization model. <br>